Pantheism & Religious Arguments

 Purpose of Life

 According to some modern ideologies of pantheistic esoterism, it is the purpose of every individual to experience existence from a unique point of view through consequences, and in this divinity learns through the learning experiences of its partitions.
-This is much in the same way that gestalt language learning models learn from humans, only on an unfathomable scale.
-It has also been concluded from this thought that the purpose of it forming itself was no more than experimentation for learning initially.
-Imagine a source of light being shined through a perforated surface onto a wall.
+This is much in the same way that gestalt large language models learn from humans, only on an unfathomable scale.
+Some have concluded from this thought that the purpose of it forming itself was no more than experimentation for learning initially.
+Imagine a light shining through a perforated surface onto a wall.
 In this context, the divine would be the source of light, and the individual points on the wall would be conscious beings as we understand them, or souls as some would prefer.
-Rightfully, one might question the validity of these statements by asking how it can be true if so many people and animals on earth are essentially doing the same things as many others.
-I almost acquiesce to this logic with the outrage that we are not equipped for interstellar travel.
-However, in response, another can say that it is learning through every possible angle.
+Rightfully, one might question the validity of these statements by asking how it can be true if so many people, animals, bacteria, etc. on earth alone are essentially doing the same things as many others with too many individual lifeforms to accurately count.
+Acquiescence to this logic while embracing modern esoterism sounds difficult and appealing, a hard-to-swallow pill.
+However, in response, others can disagree and say that it is learning through every possible angle.

-Mystery schools around the globe were created with definitive methods for the purpose in reunion with divinity.
+Mystery schools around the globe were created with definitive methods for the purpose of reunion with divine consciousness.
 Many of them incorporated older pagan beliefs.
-In some older pagan ideologies, systems of thought were developed to understand consciousness and strengthen the spirit geometrically, using focus of the mind and connection with the divine.
-Although they are pseudoscientific in nature and primarily rooted in spiritual assumptions built on assumptions, the methods governing their logic and direction are more scientifically-minded in trying to understand how they relate to consciousness.
+In some older pagan ideologies, systems of thought were developed to understand consciousness and strengthen the spirit geometrically, using focus of the individual mind and sensing any form of connection with the divine.
+Although they are pseudoscientific in nature and primarily rooted in spiritual assumptions built on assumptions, the methods governing their logic and direction were, granted the centuries in which they were nascent, more scientifically-minded in trying to understand how they relate to consciousness.
 They are systems such as alchemy, astrology, the Kabalistic Tree of Life, high ceremonial magick, tarot, and Kundalini.
 They have since been bastardized by modern trivialization and fused with bizarre trends, so try to refrain from associating them with TV/TikTok psychics, conspiracy theorists, frauds, and ignorant, biased individuals.
-Instead, try looking inside the book cover, and think of learning how to understand their 'truths' as attempting to simplify the path of a labyrinth.
+Instead, try looking inside the book cover, and think of learning how to understand their presumed 'truths' as attempting to simplify the path of a labyrinth.

 In Buddhism, the belief is that we are perpetually reincarnated until we can reach a stage of enlightenment.
 By letting go of desire entirely and connecting with the divine, we remove ourselves from the suffering caused by life.
-In this context, life is regarded as a burden rather than a blessing, wherein the only purpose is to reach enlightenment.
+In this context, life is regarded as a burden, a series of want, rather than a blessing, wherein the only purpose is to reach enlightenment.

-Luciferians believe that worshipping God is a means of giving him more power, and by not worshipping God, who withholds divine knowledge, but instead giving credit to Lucifer and Lilith for wanting to give divine knowledge to us, they will offer their protection to us from God's enslavement/punishment as we take the path to evolve into gods ourselves.
-It should be noted that Christianity and Luciferianism are not mutually opposites, but rather Luciferianism is similar, yet alternative to Wicca (modern white witchcraft or neopaganism) in philosophy, mythos, and practices, alternative namely with denouncing the three-fold rule.
+Luciferians believe that worshipping God is a means of giving him more power, and by not worshipping God, who withholds divine knowledge from everyone else, but instead giving credit to Lucifer and Lilith for wanting to give divine knowledge to us, they will offer their protection to us from God's enslavement/punishment as we take the path to evolve into gods ourselves.
+It should be noted that Christianity and Luciferianism are not mutually opposites, and that Luciferianism is not theistic Satanism.
+Rather, despite some major differences, Luciferianism has many parallels with Wicca wherein analogy can form a solid understanding of it.

 The common theme between all of these is the heightened desire for a means of conscious evolution, or as most prefer to call it, spiritual growth.
-While many with different mythos don't agree on which rules to follow or where they guide the student, they all have a common theme for being filled with divinity, reaching a type of grace it has to offer, and being accepted into the next realm of existence.
+While many with different mythos don't agree on which rules to follow or where they guide the student, they all have a common theme for desire to be filled with divinity and knowledge, to reach a state of being it has to offer, and to be accepted into some next realm of existence.

 Return to top